-Many nursing education program administrators and faculty

-bring a variety of skills and interests to their roles.
+Many nursing education program administrators and faculty bring a variety of skills and interests to their roles.
 For those who are at the point of feeling solid in their role development, it is time to consider how you can be involved in a mentorship program for new team members.
-This relationship promotes learning of the role and socialization into this new area of nursing "care"- guiding students.
-The assistance of a supportive coach to review course materials, facilitate introductions in clinical settings, and direct the new faculty member to helpful resources establishes a pathway to success.
+This relationship promotes learning of the role and socialization into this new area of guiding students.
+The assistance of a supportive coach to review course materials, facilitate introductions in clinical settings, and direct the new faculty members to helpful resources establishes a pathway to success.
 This is especially important for part-time clinical faculty who often feel they are not connected to the faculty team.
 A strong mentoring relationship may encourage the part-time faculty member to grow into the perfect candidate for that next full-time faculty opening.

-Perhaps it is time you consider coaching someone to the medal podium.
+Perhaps it is time you consider coaching someone to the medal podium. $\blacksquare$

-As the coach, set the meeting schedule at first, but over time, transition the responsibility to your athlete.

-Use internal and external resources to facilitate learning.

-Communicate.
-A lot.

-Always listen.
-Be prepared to provide guidance, when needed.

-Be open minded and willing to learn.
-This is a shared learning experience.

-Never stop communicating, even after the formal coaching program is completed.

-Encourage those who were coached to be coaches themselves.
+- Partner with someone who has mutual professional and personal interests. - 2 As the coach, set the meeting schedule at first, but over time, transition the responsibility to your team member. - 3 Use internal and external resources to facilitate learning. - Communicate.
+A lot. - 5 Always listen.
+Be prepared to provide guidance, when needed. - Be open minded and willing to learn.
+This is a shared learning experience. - 7 Never stop communicating, even after the formal coaching program is completed. - 8 Encourage those who were coached to be coaches themselves.
 It's important to pay it forward.